digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
 * Explain "hoisting".
-    Hoisting is the lifting of variables and functions up to the very top (to global reach or function coverage).
+    Hoisting is the lifting of variables with assigned value and functions up to the very top (to global reach or function coverage).
     Which allows them to be used before they are declared. x = 5; // Assign 5 to x elem = document.getElementById("demo"); // Find an element